ohwgiles/laminar/UserManual.md

 mv ./hello "$ARCHIVE/"
 ```

-If everything went well, the absolute path to the freshly compiled `hello` binary is `$LAMINAR_HOME/archive/hello/latest/hello`, which prints
+If everything went well, the path to the freshly compiled `hello` binary is `$LAMINAR_HOME/archive/hello/latest/hello`, which prints
 ```
 Hello, world!
 ```